 This morning during our Student of the Month assembly, we reviewed the October trait of Responsibility and then got introduced to our new trait of Gratitude.
 Students were challenged to think of something they were grateful for when they wake up in the morning and when they go to bed at night.
 We will focus on this trait throughout the month of November.

-about 1 month ago, MELANIE GIBBONS
+2 months ago, MELANIE GIBBONS

 Congratulations to our October Students of the Month.
 These students exemplified our Character Strong trait of Responsibility.
 Way to go, Guardians!
 We are proud of you.